 - Technical developments have extended the capabilities of video conferencing systems beyond the conferencing room to the PC, and now to the handheld mobile device.

 - Professional conferencing room equipment prices have fallen to under $1000.
-This consists of a wide-angle camera, microphone unit for the table, and a codec unit.
+This consists of a wide-angle camera, microphone equipment for the table or a microphone for the ceiling, and a codec unit.
 Equipment that can link 100s of participants in one session has now fallen under $5000.

 - Technologies from other areas have trickled down to video conferencing, as well.
 One, in particular, is in the area of the display.
 The technologies used in high definition TVs are also used in video conferencing systems.
 The same is true of cameras—handheld cameras have the capability of shooting 4k video, and this technology has been introduced in the VC arena.